-In my previous posting I mentioned that Mission to Learn turned one on May 15.
+In recent post I mentioned that Mission to Learn turned one on May 15.
+(Note: this was way back in 2008 (!) – but this post has remained relevant.)
 As chance would have it, I spoke on a Web 2.0 panel that morning at the annual meeting of Medbiquitous, the organization that was the subject of my very first posting here on Mission to Learn.
 My topic for the panel was “The Personal Knowledge Management Challenge: A New Learning Literacy for Web 2.0.”

 As is usually the case, I had to submit an abstract many months before actually appearing to speak, and in the interim, my thinking about the topic evolved considerably.
 Preparation essentially became an exercise in retracing my own experiences of learning in a Web 2.0 world over the past year and trying to extract key themes.
 As usual, I looked to many who are wiser than I for guidance.
 Here is what I have arrived at so far:

 Being acutely aware of the flow of information to which we are continually exposed as well as the challenges and opportunities it represents.
 Those already overwhelmed by information overload on a daily basis may feel this is an obvious point, but I suspect it may be significantly less obvious to digital natives than it is to digital immigrants.
 Even for the overwhelmed, it is easy enough to eventually become numb or so highly selective in our “hearing” that learning opportunities pass us by.
 Or perhaps worse, we may fail to account fully for the myriad influences at work in any flow of information.